-The foregoing sources indicate that abiogenesis is a disputed theory, and we have been unable to find any source that indicates that scientists have been able to create any form of life from inanimate (i.e., nonliving) matter.
+The foregoing sources indicate that abiogenesis is a disputed theory, and we have been unable to find any source which indicates that scientists have been able to create any form of life from inanimate (i.e., nonliving) matter.
 Therefore, there is no conclusive proof that even the simplest forms of life can be created solely from inanimate matter as a result of a completely random universal force such as nature.

 So, why are many people reluctant to believe that all life was created by God, rather than by nature or some other completely random universal force?

-It is likely that there are several reasons for such reluctance, but probably the primary reason is that, despite evidence to the contrary, many people incorrectly believe that scientists are able to create life, albeit simple forms of life, from inanimate matter, and that, therefore, a universal force, such as nature, could have done likewise.
+It is likely that there are several reasons for such reluctance, but probably the primary reason is that, despite evidence to the contrary, many people incorrectly believe that scientists are able to create life, albeit simple forms of life, from inanimate matter and, therefore, they think that a universal force, such as nature, could have done likewise.
 Related to this reason is the erroneous belief that scientists have been able to calculate probabilities that can be relied on to conclude that the universe, including all forms of life, could have come into existence as a result of mere chance.